redhat-cip/edeploy/docs/AHC.rst

 DEBUG                Boolean.
 Enable debug mode (start a ssh_server for further access) IP                   A list of network device configuration (see below for details) SESSION              Define a session name to name subdirectories when uploading results
+                     into the HEALTHDIR directory (see below) DESTRUCTIVE_MODE     Requires a write test to the local disks.
+                     Be warned, that will **DESTROY ANY DATA ON DISKS**
 ===================  ============================================================

 **Note**: The IP= option is composed of a coma separated list of interfaces and